10655757/docker-nginx/README.md

 - `yum -y clean all`
 - `systemctl start docker && systemctl enable docker`

-## Steps to run the project
+### Steps to run the project
 1. unzip `docker-nginix.zip` file to /home folder
 2. chenge current directory to unpacked folder
 3. run `ansible-playbook main.yml`
 4. open `http:/ip-address-of-host-machine` in web browser
-5. you whould see the webage showing the date and time of `index.html` file's createtion
+5. you should see the webpage showing the date and time of `index.html` file createtion